-Milos island, the underrated but stunning Greek island that’s part of the popular Cyclades group, should absolutely be on your radar in 2020.
+Milos island, the underrated but stunning Greek island that’s part of the popular Cyclades group, should absolutely be on your radar.
 Home to more than 75 diverse beaches, small fishing villages, and an exceptional rugged coast, Milos is the perfect destination for the Wanderful woman.

 Whether travelling alone, with friends, or with your significant other, Milos will steal your heart and have you plan your return before your flight or ferry leaves!

 Plan at least 3 days – though, you can easily spend 5-7 days without getting bored.
 Explore the villages (there are 6 main ones), take a sailing tour around the island, peek inside former pirate caves, snorkel or kayak, discover hiking trails and abandoned mines left over from a rich mining past, or beach-hop to your heart’s desire.